Prof. Lisa Maurice

 Mythical Childhood...
 The Reception of Classical Antiquity in Children’s and Young Adults’

-Culture in Response to Regional and Global Challenges
+Culture in Response to Regional and Global Challenges, directed by Katarzyna Marciniak.
+Within

 the project she is primarily responsible for Our Mythical Education, which examines the